turnsk/gwtmvp/README.md

 }
 ```

 In order to automatically map HTML elements onto the generated methods, we need to keep the `data-gwtid` and the method name the same, e.g. `nameInput` element will be mapped onto `getNameInput()` method.
 If (for some reason) you need to name the method differently, you can set the element ID in the annotation: `@HtmlElement("nameInput") InputElement getName();`.
+You can also access HTML elements using the `View.getElement(String gwtId)` method, without the need to declare them in the interface.

 The `@HtmlHandler` annotation allows you to easily bind DOM events onto your handler implementations.
 In this particular case calling `setGreetHandler()` will allow you to capture all click events on the anchor element, see sample below.